wnyao/learning-notes/algorithm/algorithm/MERGE_SORT.md

 - Requires use of two functions
 - The first function works recursively to split the pieces and pieced them in sorted array; involves recursion
 - The second function performs task of merging the two sides using iterative process
+- Unlike quick sort comparatively, merge sort requires `O(n)` extra storage which make it expensive.
+Allocating and de-allocating the extra space used increase the running time of the algorithm.

 ### Concept